 WRC-15 modified the above-mentioned § 4.1.10 indicating that an Administration that has not notified its agreement within a period of four months following the date of the BR IFIC referred to in § 4.1.5 shall be deemed to have not agreed to the proposed assignment unless the provisions of §§ 4.1.10a to 4.1.10d and § 4.1.21 are applied.

 However, if the provisions of §§ 4.1.10a to 4.1.10d and § 4.1.21 are applied, the use of the concept of “implicit agreement” would lead to the same situation in which the “reference situation” (EPM – equivalent protection margin) of many assignments in the BSS Plans would severely be degraded.
-It is worth mentioning that § 4.1.10d provides only 30 days to an Administration to react.
+It is noted that § 4.1.10d provides only 30 days to an Administration to react.

-Furthermore, as an assignment in the Plan is for future use and that it has higher status than an assignment in the List stemming from additional use, it is also proposed to apply a tolerance of 0.25 dB instead of 0.45 dB in respect of its the equivalent downlink protection margin.

-It is further recalled that the value of 0.45 dB was merely used to facilitate the revision of the Regions 1 and 3 Plan by WRC-2000.
-Now that the Regions 1 and 3 Plan has been revised, there is no need to increase the tolerance of 0.25 dB to 0.45 dB with respect of the BSS Plan Assignments.

-A situation similar to that above can also occur in RR Appendix 30B when an administration intends to convert an allotment into an assignment or when an administration, or one acting on behalf of a group of named administrations, intends to introduce an additional system or modify the characteristics of assignments in the List that have been brought into use in accordance with the RR Appendix 30B.
+The revision of the Regions 1 and 3 Plan by WRC-2000 was accompanied with an increase in the equivalent downlink protection margin from 0.25 dB to a value of 0.45 dB to facilitate the replan.
+However, after revising the Plans the tolerance was maintained at 0.45 dB, despite Plan allotments holding a higher status than List assignments.
+In respect of RR Appendix 30B, a similar situation can also occur when an administration intends to convert an allotment into an assignment or when an administration, or one acting on behalf of a group of named administrations, intends to introduce an additional system or modify the characteristics of assignments in the List that have been brought into use in accordance with the RR Appendix 30B.
 In that case the administration shall submit to the Radiocommunication Bureau all required information as specified in RR Appendix 4.
 Then, the Bureau determines administrations whose allotments in the Plan, or assignments in the List or pending assignments are considered as being affected by this assignment under § 6.5 of RR Appendix 30B.
 Affected administrations have 4 months after the publication of the Special Section of this assignment to comment it (§ 6.10) plus an additional period of 1-month subject to application of § 6.13.
 If, after this period, despite several reminders sent by the Bureau (i.e., § 6.9, § 6.11, § 6.14, § 6.14bis), the affected administration has not given a decision, this administration is considered as given its implicit agreement to this assignment under § 6.15.

 4/7/8.3 Summary and analysis of the results of ITU-R studies

+It is well-known that many assignments in the Plans have been degraded due to the additional of “List” networks, some to the extent of preventing any effective use of those assignments.

-Statistics provided by the Bureau to ITU-R studies have demonstrated that for the case of both Regions 1 and 3 BSS Plan assignments and for RR Appendix 30B allotments, the reference situation can be degraded due to the “implicit agreement” aspect of these Appendices, leading to a situation where these assignments/allotments become effectively unusable.
+Statistics provided by the Bureau to ITU-R studies have demonstrated that for the case of both Regions 1 and 3 BSS Plan (RR Appendices 30/30A) assignments and for RR Appendix 30B allotments, the reference situation can be degraded due to the “implicit agreement” aspect of these Appendices, leading to a situation where these assignments/allotments become effectively unusable.
 The tables below provide some examples of the impact that the implicit agreement aspect of the Plans can have over time on the reference situation for the assignments/allotments in those Plans.

-(4A/403 excerpt) Examples of Change in EPM for downlink Appendix 30/30A Plan assignments over time
+Examples of Change in EPM for downlink Appendix 30/30A Plan assignments over time